erandime/Customer-Churn-Prediction/README.md

 ### 2.6 Data Mining Technique Selection

 Technique - Classification: Ideal for predicting categorical labels like churn.
 Provides probabilities and interpretable outputs.
+---
 ## 3. Implementation

 ### 3.1 Model Development

 - The following classification models were used ​:

-- - Decision Tree: Chosen for its simplicity, interpretability, and ability to handle both categorical and numerical features without requiring feature scaling.
+  - Decision Tree: Chosen for its simplicity, interpretability, and ability to handle both categorical and numerical features without requiring feature scaling.
 Its tree structure enables identification of feature importance.

-- - Random Forest: Selected for its robustness to outliers, feature collinearity, and class imbalance.
+  - Random Forest: Selected for its robustness to outliers, feature collinearity, and class imbalance.
 As an ensemble of decision trees, it improves prediction accuracy and generalization while providing reliable feature rankings.

-- - XGBoost: Included for its superior performance in handling complex interactions, imbalanced classes, and noisy data through gradient boosting and regularization.
+  - XGBoost: Included for its superior performance in handling complex interactions, imbalanced classes, and noisy data through gradient boosting and regularization.
 It delivers high accuracy and ranks churn drivers effectively.

 - Imbalance handling:

   - class_weight='balanced' for Decision Tree and Random Forest​

-- scale_pos_weight for XGBoost ​(Chen and Guestrin, 2016)​
+  - scale_pos_weight for XGBoost

 ### 3.2 Evaluation Metrics